-I met Rajesh, (he was our senior by two years, but studied along with us because of flunking and missing a year) I told him that I need a place to stay.
+I met Rajesh, (he was senior to us by two years, but studied along with us because of failing the exams) I told him that I need a place to stay.
 He took me along with him to the place where he stayed.
 It was actually a house rented by our alumni, so I was staying with him and was coming to the college.
 It was mutually beneficial for us, as I taught him all the subjects and he provided me with a place to stay.

-Handling the money part was a bit difficult, because 3 meals a day during those days costed Rs 50, so Rs 1,500 per month for food alone, semester fee of Rs.
-7500, college expenses (all crap like, records, expense on projects and so on) was also substantial.
-In addition to that the expense for commutation became a huge burden.
+Handling the money part was a bit difficult, because 3 meals a day during those days costed Rs 50, so I needed Rs 1,500 per month for food, semester fee of Rs.
+7500, and other college expenses (things like, records, projects and so on) .
+In addition to that the cost of commutation became a huge burden.

 A month went by and the internal assessments happened.
-I basically have a sharp mind but exams and marks were never a priority, however during that phase I wanted to put it to full use just to prove a point.
-I was unable to do so, one cannot study or focus when he is really hungry, lot of days passed by when I slept with an empty stomach.
+I basically have a sharp mind but exams and marks were never a priority, however during that phase I wanted to prove a point.
+I was unable to do so, one cannot study or focus when he is very hungy, lot of days passed by when I slept with an empty stomach.
 I managed to do well in assessments, and topped at all the subjects.
 However Rajesh anna whom I taught, flunked in a couple of subjects.
 I was shocked and after checking his paper, I came to know that the marks did not reflect his performance but the vendetta of our faculty.
 They always had a prejudice and just wanted to destroy his career.
 They evaluated papers not objectively but based on the person who took the test.
-Though most faculty hated me back then, they did not show it in my papers, for they knew that I was good with the subjects.
-Rajesh anna was so dejected and that incident prompted him to go back to his bad old days of chain smoking and drinking.
-I was not in a position to help, I did what I could by providing him moral support, for that was the best that I could do.
+Though most faculty hated me back then, they did not show it in my papers, for they knew that I was good at all the subjects.
+Rajesh anna was so dejected and that incident prompted him to get back in to smoking and drinking.
+I was not in a position to help, I did what I could by providing him moral support, as that was the best that I could do.
 I took him in my group for all the projects and helped him to clear most subjects that year.

-I started this post 30 days back, but I find it hard to type beyond this point.
+I started typing this post 30 days back, but I find it hard to type beyond this point.
 It is because my beloved Rajesh anna is no more.
-After I completed my course, I got placed and went my way (I loved all my friends but I never had the habit of staying in touch with people ).
+After I completed my course, I got placed and went my way (I loved all my friends but I never had the habit of staying in touch with them).
 Rajesh anna did not clear the final exam and was struggling to finish his course, the faculty never let him clear the papers.
 The dejection coupled with his family issues, took him to the brink and he committed suicide.
-A person with enormous potential, a highly skilled soccer player, and an exceptional bike racer died in his 20s.
-He is no more today, thanks to the society and especially the faculties in my college.
+A person with enormous potential, a highly skilled soccer player, and an exceptional bike racer died in his 20s, thanks to the prejudice of a few.
 Instead of helping and guiding a troubled youngster, they killed him.
 The worst part is, I came to know about his death after 2 years.
-My college life would have been incomplete without a friend like him, despite all his bad habits he was true well wisher of mine.
-He is someone who helped me when it really mattered.
-I just wish he gets a better life in his next birth, he gave nothing but happiness to me.
-The days spent with him, and the days spent in that house were beautiful days and full of fun.
+My college life would have been incomplete without a friend like him, despite all his bad habits he was true well wisher.
+He is someone who helped me when it really mattered, but I was not there for him when he needed it the most.
+I just wish he gets a better life in his next birth, he gave me nothing but happiness.
+The days spent with him, and the days spent in that house were beautiful days.

 Now coming back to my story.
-I found it really hard to commute to velechery every day, so I was looking at ways to stay in the college.
-However after the disciplinary action (a huge fine) against me, none of my college mates were ready to even talk to me normally.
+I found it really hard to commute to Velechery every day, so I was exploring options to stay at the college.
+However after I was asked to pay a fine, none of my college mates were ready to even talk to me.
 It was at that point Saravan, a classmate of mine started spending time with me.
 It was like ‘the sidelined students’ coming together, he was often teased by others and everyone avoided me, so naturally we came together.
 But he was in no position to take me with him in the hostel room, because the Warden of that hostel was our facultly and my presence in that hostel would land both of us in trouble.
 A couple of days I slept in the college gallery.
 Then I happened to talk to a friend of mine (C. Shanmugam), who was doing B.Tech in Printing Technology.
 He insisted that I stayed with him, it was like God personally spoke to him sent him to me.
-He was my friend with whom I shared very few moments prior to that incident.
-The warden of his block never stayed in that block and they hardly cared who stayed in the hostel.
+He was just a little more than an acquaintance and I hardly knew him personally prior to that incident.
+The warden of his block never stayed in that block and they hardly cared who stayed at the hostel.
 That room became my full time residence for the next year and a half.
-Finally shelter and commuting was taken care of.
+Finally shelter and travel was taken care of.

 The next mission was to take care of food and other expenses.
-Jayaprasad anna, another senior of mine, but happened to finish his course along with us, spoke to me and referred a couple of places where I could work part time, to earn some money.
+Jayaprasad anna, another senior of mine, but happened to finish his course along with us, referred me to a couple of people, who could offer me part time jobs, to earn some money.
 I went to those places, but it was too far away, and I would hardly be able to make my ends meet with the salary that they were willing to pay.
-Finally, I started teaching chemistry and maths for 12 standard students.
+Finally, I started teaching chemistry and math for 12 grade students.
 I handled the classes in a boy’s (Yogeshwaran) house, and he picked me up and dropped me (I taught them 3 days a week) and they paid a monthly fee of Rs3,500.
 It was very eventful, I came to know how rich kids lived and their outlook of the world.
-I happened to teach a couple of classes to Varalaxmi Sarthkumar (daughter of a famous actor and politician in Tamil Nadu), the first celebrity I came across.
+I also happened to meet Varalaxmi Sarthkumar (daughter of a famous actor and politician in Tamil Nadu), the first celebrity I came across.
 So everything fell in place, I had food and a place to stay, the only other thing was studies.
 I hardly had any issues with studies, and ended up topping most subjects consistently over the next two semesters.